The Leibniz Review

 Glenn A. Hartz, Editor

 The Leibniz Review is an annual, refereed journal which publishes original articles on Leibniz, book reviews of recent works on Leibniz's philosophy, new transcriptions and translations of Leibniz's texts, and information about the international status of Leibniz studies.
-It is sponsored by the Leibniz Society of North America and members receive the journal as a benefit of membership.
+This innovative publication is sponsored by the Leibniz Society of North America.
+Members receive the journal as a benefit of membership.

 Current Issue + Archive